iganna/pannagram/docs/content/library_cutaln.md

-# Extracting a Specific Region from a Pangenome Alignment
+# Extracting Specific Regions from a Pangenome Alignment
 The Pannagram R library provides a functionality to extract a specific region
 from a pangenome alignment by choosing a chromosome and accession, and then providing the region’s coordinates.